sorotokin/spline/README.md

-# spline
+# Spline

-Cubic spline interpolation
+This code implements cubic spline interpolation and a few related methods.